JeremySBrown/EFCore/README.md

         return _dbContext.Chores.Include(p=>p.Child).SingleOrDefault(c => c.Id == id);
     }
 ```
 The two queries are the same and make use of the `Include` and `SignleOrDefault` operators.
-The `Include` expression will result in child data to be returned for each result.
-This operator could have been used in previous query, but would have resulted in a lot database pulled from the database that most likely won't be needed.
-Since it used along side `SingleOrDefault` there is less concern of too much being returned.
-However if you don't need it don't pull it.

 The `SingleOrDefault` operator will either return a single entity or `null` if the there is no record that matches the criteria of the query.
 In this case we are filtering on the primary key of the entity which there should be only one or nothing.
 If for some reason the criteria could result in more than one record EF will throw an exception.
 In those cases you would use the `FirstOrDefault` operator which does the same thing but won't throw an exception if more than one record exist.

+The `Include` expression will result in child data to be returned for each result.
+This operator could have been used in previous query, but would have resulted in a lot data pulled from the database that most likely won't be needed.
+Since it used along side `SingleOrDefault` there is less concern of too much being returned.
+However if you don't need it don't pull it.

 Each operator has a counter part called `Single` and `First` which will throw an exception if no record is found.